An Approach to Workplace Concussions

 WC101: From Injury to Closure

-Tune in to this class and learn how to successfully navigate the workers’ compensation process.
-This interactive session will take participants on a journey from filing a claim to acceptance and beyond.
+Tune in to this class and learn how to successfully navigate the workers’ compensation claims process.
+This interactive session takes participants on a journey from filing a claim to acceptance and beyond.